ShaunCurtis/Blazr.Demo.DataPipeline/readme.md

 The CQS implementations I've seen have always looked incredibly verbose: the number of classes scared me.

 I recently had cause to revisit CQS on an application re-write and decided to work on creating a more succinct implementation.
-This article is about what I've managed to achieve.
+This article describes what I've achieved.

 ## Test Data

-Appendix provides a summary of the data classes and test data provider.
+The Appendix provides a summary of the data classes and test data provider.
 There's a full description in the documents section of the repository.

 ## Repository